 Enjoy Turin's baroque historical centre and its cultural offering including royal palaces, residences, museums and so on, and benefit from the facilities of a modern city.
 Cultural tourism, sports and higher education are just some of the city assets.

-With around 70,500 students (undergraduate and postgraduate) and more than 3,500 academic and administrative staff, the University of Turin (UniTo) in north-west Italy is one of the country’s largest and most prestigious universities.
+With over 79,000 students (undergraduate and postgraduate) and more than 3,800 academic and administrative staff, the University of Turin (UniTO) in north-west Italy is one of the country’s largest and most prestigious universities.

 The University, founded in 1404, provides quality higher education and research opportunities; many UniTo graduates have achieved international renown.

-The University’s 27 departments offer excellent opportunities for Italian and non-Italian academic staff; 4 doctoral schools provide 29 doctoral programmes.
+The University’s 27 departments offer excellent opportunities for Italian and non-Italian academic staff; 1 doctoral school provide 35 doctoral programmes.